 You’ll find further inspiration to visit Martha’s Vineyard in these book reviews:

 When do you plan to visit Martha’s Vineyard (again)?
-What are your favorite places to go and things to do on MV?
+What are your favorite places to go and favorite things to do on MV?
 Let us know in the comments below!

 What a great post!
 I’m looking forward to planning my trip to Martha’s Vineyard!